Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 No single person carried everything.

-A daughter managing her father’s declining health in 1950 might coordinate with her sister down the street,
+A daughter managing her father's declining health in 1950 might:

-Rely on her mother to watch the grandchildren,
+Rely on her mother to watch the grandchildren during medical appointments

-And receive hot meals from church members who saw caregiving as a communal responsibility.
+Receive hot meals from church members who saw caregiving as a communal responsibility

 The work was still hard, still gendered, and often unfair.